meilisearch/specifications/text/0060-tasks-api.md

 - 🔴 If the `type` parameter value is not consistent with one of the task types, an `[invalid_task_type](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalidtasktype)` error is returned.
 - 🔴 If the `status` parameter value is not consistent with one of the task statuses, an `[invalid_task_status](https://github.com/meilisearch/specifications/blob/main/text/0061-error-format-and-definitions.md#invalidtaskstatus)` error is returned.
-- ? (value type format error for every query parameters)
-- ? (sending a query parameter that does not exists error)

 The auth layer can return the following errors if Meilisearch is secured (a master-key is defined).